campfireunion/docs/docs/1.0/flipside/how-tos/motion-and-scene-capture/how-to-make-a-motion-capture-recording.md

 # How to make a motion capture recording

-Flipside Studio can record full motion and scene capture, including voices and interactions with props in the scene.
+Flipside can record full motion and scene capture, including voices and interactions with props in the scene.
 It can capture up to 10 actors at a time, and you can record additional parts on top of existing recordings too.

 **Step 1.** Press the menu button on either controller and choose **Record** from the main menu.

 :gif https://www.flipsidexr.com/files/docs/2023.1/help_4-2_1.mp4

-A countdown will begin and then Flipside Studio will start recording.
+A countdown will begin and then Flipside will start recording.

 **Step 2.** Perform your scene.